synqs/pennylane-ls/README.md

-# pennylane_ls
+# PennyLane Labscript Plugin
 Our pennylane plugin for labscript.
 Our attempt to connect the [labscript suite](https://github.com/labscript-suite/) to some circuit diagrams.
 We choose [Pennylane](https://pennylane.ai/).

 This repo is based on [the plugin template](https://github.com/XanaduAI/pennylane-plugin-template) provided by pennylane.
 An example Pennylane plugin is of [ProjectQ](https://github.com/XanaduAI/pennylane-pq).
 It is well-designed and written by C. Gogolin.

+## Installation

+Clone or download the repository wherever you like.
+The _pennylane_ls_ module in the _pythonlib_ of your Labscript suite installation folder structure ie. _labscript_suite\userlib\pythonlib_.
+This is the directory to put all of your own modules or functions to use with Labscript.
+The files in the _tests/_ directory should all live in _labscript_suite\userlib\labscriptlib\ProjectName_ where all experimental sequence files are saved and run from.
+In priciple, they could live in another directory but the paths in the plugin folder need to be modified.

-### The plugin
+### pennylane_ls files
 The core files in the plugin folder _pennylane_ls_ are:

-- _SoPaDevice.py_ -- Defines the SoPa device framework class which can be inherited to define a specific device
+- _SynQSDevice.py_ -- Defines the SynQS device framework class which can be inherited to define a specific device
+- _NaLiExperiment.py_ -- Specific NaLi device that generates experimental sequence files to be run with labscript
 - _SoPaExperiment.py_ -- Specific SoPa device that generates experimental sequence files to be run with labscript
+- _NaLiOps.py_ -- Operations and Observables of the _SoPaExperiment_ device.
-- _SoPaOps.py_ -- Operations that are accepted in the SoPa device framework and experiment.
+- _SoPaOps.py_ -- Operations and Observables of the _NaLiExperiment_ device.
-- _SoPaFunctions.py_  -- Low-level decomposition of the functions that are run in the experiment.
-This should live in the pythonlib of your labscript installation.

-### tests
+### Testing the plugin
-Open and run the Jupyter/IPython notebook _test_plugin.py_ to test the most basic features of the plugin.
-The observable output at the end is currently generic and not circuit-dependent!
+The directory _/tests_ contains  a Jupyter/IPython notebook _test_plugin.ipynb_ to test the most basic features of the plugin.
+If _dummy_output_ is True for the device you instantiate, the observable output at the end will be generic and not circuit-dependent.
+The handle _remote_runmanager_ requires the Runmanager and Blacs of the Labscript suite to be open and the experiment to be ready to run.

-# Installation

-You should clone this repo to the folder from which you compile experimental sequence files with the labscript runmanager, ie. _labscript_suite\userlib\labscriptlib\ProjectName_.
-The plugin will produce new experiment files with each circuit evaluation and runmanager can readily be run from there.
-Modify the _path_ string in the _expval()_ function of _SoPaExperiment.py_ to the directory where the shots are saved.
+_/tests_ also contains the headers for the to-be-generated experimental sequences.
+To clean up the Experiment.py, the Experiment class for the experiment functions is also outsourced here.

 # How-To add a new machine